FranckPachot/yb-compose/README.md

 docker compose exec -it yb ysqlsh -h yb-compose-yb-1
 ```

-Start a RF1 and then add 2 more nodes to be RF3 then add more nodes:
+add more nodes (one after the other as balances to regions by conting the existing ones):

 ```
-docker compose up yb -d --scale yb=1 --no-recreate docker compose up yb -d --scale yb=3 --no-recreate docker compose up yb -d --scale yb=6 --no-recreate
+for i in {4..6} ; do docker compose up -d --scale yb=$i --no-recreate ; done
 ```

 You can scale down, but one node at a time, waiting 15 minutes, as that's the default to re-create replicas.